 It can be hard trying not to feed your dog too much or too little.
-That’s why it’s actually easier to think in terms of calories rather than cups of food.
+That’s why it’s actually easier to think in terms of calories rather than cups of dog foods.
 That’s because food formulas are made differently, so one cup isn’t always the same amount of calories.
 While most adult dogs need 30 calories per pound, large breeds like the mastiff need around 20 per pound.
-That can mean around 2400 calories a day when they’re younger!
-Think about your dog’s weight when you feed them first then so you don’t give them too much or too little.
+That can mean around 2,400 calories a day when they’re younger!
+Make sure to think about your dog’s weight when you feed them first then so you don’t give them too much or too little.

 Be sure to pay attention to the protein and fat ratios too.
 As I said before, look for 18% protein and 5% fat to give your dog the most amount of energy without them going overboard.
-Try a formula that’s supplemented with some glucosamine and chondroitin for bone and joint support.
-These will help with digestion too so your pup can absorb all the nutrients they eat.
+Try a formula that’s supplemented with some glucosamine and chondroitin for bones and joints support.
+These will help with digestion too so your giant breed pup can absorb all the nutrients they eat.

 When it comes to mastiffs, there are a number of problems they can experience.
 Sometimes giving them the right food can help, although other times they’ll need some more serious care.
-For instance, mastiffs are prone to some eye problems and joint problems like hip and elbow dysplasia.
+For instance, mastiffs are prone to some eye problems and joint problems like hip and elbow dysplasia, which is why added glucosamine and chondroitin can be necessary.
 Then there are other problems like cancer, epilepsy, bloat, heart disease, hypothyroidism, von Willebrand’s Disease, and Wobbler’s Syndrome.
-Thankfully though, some of these can be affected just by changing up your dog’s diet.
+Thankfully though, some of these can be affected just by changing up your dog’s dog foods.

 Working on Prevention

-You can’t completely prevent all health issues, but there are a few things you can do to help your dog’s health along.
+You can’t completely prevent all health issues, but there are a few things you can make sure you do to help your dog’s health along.
 Food that’s free of common irritants like corn, soy, and wheat works perfectly, although you might want to think about food free from beef, dairy products, and chicken too if your dog has some digestive issues.
-On top of that, be sure to stay away from artificial colors, sweeteners, and preservatives.
+On top of that, be sure to stay away from artificial colors, sweeteners, and preservatives in your dog foods.
 All of this will help your dog’s immune system stay strong as they grow.